dtinth/fiery/README.md

       />
       <UI.ContentBox>
-        {/* Use `React.Suspense` to display a loading UI if any children is not ready to render */}
+        {/* Use `React.Suspense` to display a loading UI if any child component is not ready to render */}
         <React.Suspense fallback={<UI.Loading />}>
           <SectionContent sectionName={currentSection} />
         </React.Suspense>